 - Property valuations are provided by component on a rolling programme every five years by a combination of internal and independent external valuers, with moderation undertaken by the Council's internal valuers.
 In order to validate use of the rolling programme to undertake valuations, the Council performs an annual exercise to determine whether there is any material misstatement in the overall asset portfolio.
 If it is concluded that there is a material misstatement, then the revaluations will be brought up to date either by revaluation or by use of indices.
 All valuations are prepared in accordance with the Council's accounting policy (see note1).
-Depreciation of capital assets is based on their useful economic life and any increase or decrease in useful lives will affect the level of depreciation and the carrying value of the assets; - The Council is subject to a number of legal claims and actions.
-Only some of these claims and actions are expected to lead to any liabilities or losses being incurred by the Council.
-The likely liability and loss to the Council arising from legal claims and actions is determined based on prior years' experience and details of known claims and actions.
-Appropriate amounts are set aside to cover the assessed likely cost of such matters over the period in which they are likely to be settled and provision is made in the Balance Sheet for those claims and actions where the Council can reasonably foresee that liabilities or losses will be incurred.
-The assessment of the likely liability and loss to the Council necessarily involves assumptions as to the likely outcome of claims and actions and the nature and extent of events which may have occurred at the Balance Sheet date but of which the Council is not yet aware; - The Council currently has 3 PFI contracts with private sector partners.
-These are as follows: - AmeyCespa Limited to provide waste treatment and household waste facilities for the county until 2036; - ➤ Balfour Beatty plc. to replace Cambridgeshire's existing Street Lighting network, and subsequent maintenance until 2036; and

-➤ Equitix Learning Community Partnerships - for the construction of Thomas Clarkson Community College (with a concession period until January 2037) as part of the Building Schools for the Future programme.
+Depreciation of capital assets is based on their useful economic life and any increase or decrease in useful lives will affect the level of depreciation and the carrying value of the assets; - The Council currently has 3 PFI contracts with private sector partners.
+These are as follows: - AmeyCespa Limited to provide waste treatment and household waste facilities for the county until 2036; - ➤ Balfour Beatty plc. to replace Cambridgeshire's existing Street Lighting network, and subsequent maintenance until 2036; and - ➤ Equitix Learning Community Partnerships for the construction of Thomas Clarkson Community College (with a concession period until January 2037) as part of the Building Schools for the Future programme.

 For the Waste and Street Lighting schemes, the Council is deemed to control the service provision, own the risks and rewards of the assets and will either take ownership of the assets, or have the option to renew the lease.
 As such, all relevant income, expenditure, assets and liabilities have been recognised on this basis.
 In relation to the Building Schools for the Future scheme, Thomas Clarkson Community College has academy status, and as such, its assets are not recognised on the Council's Balance Sheet (in accordance with the Council's accounting policy).
 However, the associated liabilities are recognised, as the contractor has met their commitments in terms of their right to receive payments from the Council for the capital element of the scheme, and there is no recourse to the school for any future payments.
-The subsequent loss that this accounting treatment creates is expensed through the Comprehensive Income and Expenditure Statement and financed as Revenue Expenditure Funded as Capital Under Statute (REFCUS).
+This accounting treatment creates a subsequent loss.
+However as there are no Academy assets on the Council's Balance Sheet to charge this against it is charged to the Comprehensive Income and Expenditure Statement as Revenue Expenditure Funded as Capital Under Statute (REFCUS).